IV. A. SABBATICALS AND LEAVES OF ABSENCE

 Section C-4.
 In unusual circumstances, a sabbatical period may occur earlier or later than the normally scheduled semester or year of eligibility (as described in Section C-3).
 Requests for early or late sabbatical leave must be based on clear and compelling reasons having to do with departmental or programmatic staffing or extraordinary scholarly opportunities, and must be endorsed by the relevant department and/or program.
 Where an early sabbatical period occurs, the number of semesters of full-time teaching at the College required for subsequent sabbatical eligibility will increase equivalently.
 Where a late sabbatical period occurs, the number of semesters of full-time teaching at the College required for subsequent sabbatical eligibility will decrease equivalently.
 However, in all cases (except in unusual cases as described in Section C-7) at least eight semesters of full-time teaching at the College must intervene between consecutive sabbatical periods.

 Section C-5.
-A one semester sabbatical leave at full pay will be awarded to all untenured tenure-track faculty whose probationary period is either five or six years of full-time teaching at Reed, whose initial appointment was not deferred because of extramural professional development opportunities, who have earned the terminal degree in an appropriate field, and who submit proposals that are judged to be excellent by the Sabbatical Fellowship Award Committee, as described in Section C-8.
-(For individuals who fall into this category except that their original proposals are not judged to be excellent, the Sabbatical Fellowship Award Committee shall communicate its concerns through the Dean of the Faculty, and shall invite revised proposals for reconsideration in the same academic year.)
+A one semester sabbatical leave at full pay (or a full year at half pay) will be awarded to all untenured tenure-track faculty whose probationary period is either five or six years of full-time teaching at Reed, who have earned the terminal degree in an appropriate field, and who submit proposals that are judged to be excellent by the Sabbatical Fellowship Awards Committee, as described in Section C-8.
+(For individuals who fall into this category except that their original proposals are not judged to be excellent, the Sabbatical Fellowship Awards Committee shall communicate its concerns to the faculty member and shall invite revised proposals for reconsideration in the same academic year.)
 Normally, untenured faculty will take their sabbatical leaves in the third or fourth year of the probationary period.

 Section C-6.
 For tenured faculty members, sabbatical periods may be for one semester at full pay or one year at full pay.
 Eligibility to apply for a full year sabbatical at full pay will be determined by the President in consultation with CAPP, as described in Section C-2.
 Full year sabbatical leaves at full pay will be granted only on the basis of a research proposal submitted to the Sabbatical Fellowship Award Committee and judged excellent by that committee, as described in Section C-8.
 (For individuals who fall into this category except that their original proposals are not judged to be excellent, the Sabbatical Fellowship Award Committee shall communicate its concerns through the Dean of the Faculty, and shall invite revised proposals for reconsideration in the same academic year.)
 Further, the Sabbatical Fellowship Award Committee will consider and evaluate such research proposals from only those tenured faculty members who also successfully certify that they have either received significant support - which may or may not be faculty salary support - for their projects from extramural funding entities recognized for supporting research or creative endeavor in the relevant field or are seeking such support for their projects from at least two such extramural funding entities.
 Typically, certification will be achieved by submitting to CAPP complete copies of the extramural grant applications (excluding confidential letters of recommendation that the extramural funding entities may require).
 In cases where extramural grant proposals will be submitted only after the Sabbatical Fellowship Award Committee makes its decisions, those decisions will be provisional, pending subsequent submission of extramural proposals to CAPP and certification by CAPP.
 The Dean of the Faculty will annually provide a list of recognized funding entities, and will work closely with CAPP and individual departments to ensure that the list is appropriately inclusive and up to date.
 In cases where it is unreasonable to expect the faculty member to apply for extramural grant support - for example, in disciplines where such support is entirely unavailable - the Dean of the Faculty will work closely with CAPP and the individual faculty member to find an approach that may successfully address the spirit of this requirement.
 CAPP will have the final decision as to whether a faculty member's extramural applications for support are sufficient - in terms of the type of support requested, the purposes for which the support are sought, and the relative standing of the extramural entity - to make the faculty member eligible to apply for a full year sabbatical at full pay.
 In the event that extramural grant applications submitted to CAPP under this program are successful, the College's financial support for the faculty member's sabbatical will in all cases be reduced by an amount equal to the total amount of support that the faculty member will receive from extramural entities for salary and benefits (excluding extramural funds explicitly designated for summer salary).
 However, all sabbatical-eligible faculty are entitled (subject to the provisions of Section C-2) to one semester of college-paid sabbatical regardless of extramural support.
 In the absence of a research proposal that the Sabbatical Fellowship Award Committee judges excellent, or if CAPP determines that the individual has failed to certify that he or she is seeking appropriate extramural support, the sabbatical period will in all cases be for one semester at full pay.